thetillhoff/automated-deployment/readme.md

 Please make sure to run the prerequisites.sh file as root first.
 Next run the run.sh file as a normal user.
+For more information to overall configuration see readme_linux.md.

 # installation on windows